allanLAS/Blog/README.md

 # PITCH
-This is a Python web application that allows users with authentications to post their one minute pitches!
-The app is live here https://pitch-here.herokuapp.com/
+This is a blog web application

 # Author
 Allan Lumumba